danielduarte/flowed/doc/tutorial.md

 So in our example class `LoadAuthLocations`, we wouldn't actually run that way.
 Instead, you'd need to use the Flowed support for async tasks.
-In order to support asynchronic tasks, Flowed takes advantage of `Promise`s.
+In order to support asynchronous tasks, Flowed takes advantage of `Promise`s.

 And that's as easy as returning a Promise that resolves to the expected results.